adrianpolit/twitch_bot/README.md

 ## How to use it
-You can download the code and execute it in your own machine, as I'm doing myself.
+You can download the code and execute it in your own machine using Flask, as I'm doing myself.

 I'm looking into some options to host this **and make it a full-online-accessible API** (if Tracker gives me the OK 😜)